 I was an Avionics Guidance and Control Systems Specialist in the United States Air Force.
 I was stationed at Davis Monthan AFB, AZ from 1994 - 1997 and was in the 358th Fighter Squadron.
 I worked on the A-10 Thunderbolt II a.k.a. the Warthog.
 It was a fantastic airframe to work on.

 On December 31, 2011, I purchased the Signalink USB from HRO and been up on the digital modes a lot since then.
 Recently (April 2012) began JT65.

-On April 11, 2012, Art KC7GF, Kat N7AYR, and Brent KB0ZCO and I pulled down my existing G5RV antenna and replaced it with an OCF Windom antenna.
+On April 11, 2012, Art KC7GF (SK - RIP my friend), Kat N7AYR, and Brent KB0ZCO and I pulled down my existing G5RV antenna and replaced it with an OCF Windom antenna.
 My first two contacts were to LY22A (Lithuania) and John MM0BQN (Scottland).
 Antenna seems to be working just fine from my QTH here in the desert.

 I made my first 6 meter contact on June 4, 2012 wtih WA6IOQ!
 The band seems to be opening up so time to get busy making Q's.